An ad-free and cookie-free website.

-We show how ROLL stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Metal Fabrication industry.
+We show how ROLL stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Ball and Roller Bearing Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 RBC Bearings Incorporated is an international manufacturer and marketer of highly engineered precision bearings and components.
 Founded in 1919, the Company is primarily focused on producing highly technical or regulated bearing products and components requiring sophisticated design, testing and manufacturing capabilities for the diversified industrial, aerospace and defense markets.
 The Company is headquartered in Oxford, Connecticut.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)

 Stocks with higher market capitalization often have lower risk. (↑↓)

 Higher average daily dollar volume over the past 30 days implies lower liquidity risk. (↑↓)